-Researchers in Japan published the results of a study on supplementation with branched-chain amino acids (BCAA) on squat-exercise induced delayed-onset muscle soreness (DOMS) in International Journal of Sport Nutrition and Exercise Metabolism (Shimorura et al, 2010).
-For this particular study, it involved 12 female untrained participants.
+Researchers in Japan published the results of a study on supplementation with branched-chain amino acids (BCAA) on squat-exercise-induced delayed-onset muscle soreness (DOMS) in the International Journal of Sports Nutrition and Exercise Metabolism (Shimorura et al, 2010).
+This particular study, it involved 12 female untrained participants.

 Branched-Chain Amino Acids:

 The participants ingested branched-chain amino acids containing isoleucine, leucine, and valine, at the following ratios: isoleucine:leucine:valine = 1:2.3:1.2.
-The BCAA were consumed in a green-tea drink which contained a total of 5.5 g of BCAA.
+The BCAA was consumed in a green tea drink which contained a total of 5.5 g of BCAA.
 A placebo drink containing the same ingredients was also used with dextrin being substituted for the BCAA.

 The exercise included 7 sets of 20 squats /set with 3 minutes of rest in between.